-5 fun ways to make your home feel more like the office (and a bonus one!)
+5 fun ways to make your home feel more like the office

 With lockdowns around the world starting to ease, many businesses are starting to prepare to call their employees back into the main offices.

 Putting all arguments of increased flexible working aside, (there are enough blogs about that subject around at the moment) we thought we would offer some practical ideas to help you make the transition easier when the time comes.

 Want to make the most of your remote working arrangement?
 Check out our how to succeed as a remote worker workshop.

 So here are 5 fun tips for how to make your home feel more like the office in preparation for your return.

 Make sure you read to the bottom for the bonus one!

 1) Spend 15 minutes in your kitchen, standing chatting to someone